felipenlunkes/run-ancient-unix/README.md

 The `#` symbol indicates that the shell is ready to receive commands.
 Try using `uname -a` or `ls` to get started.

-- [x] To enter multiuser mode and access all system functions, press CTRL-D. Afterwards, provide `root` as username and password. you will again be taken to the 2.11BSD shell.
+- [x] To enter multiuser mode and access all system functions, press CTRL-D. Afterwards, provide `root` as username and password.
+You will again be taken to the 2.11BSD shell.

 To end the simulation, press CTRL-E followed by CTRL-C or by typing quit when the `simh>` prompt appears on the screen.